wechto/paper/README.md

 :curly_loop: [VARIATIONAL ORACLE GUIDING FOR REINFORCEMENT LEARNING](https://openreview.net/pdf?id=pjqqxepwoMy) :fire:

 Variational latent oracle guiding (VLOG) : An important but under-explored aspect is how to leverage oracle observation (the information that is invisible during online decision making, but is available during offline training) to facilitate learning.

+:curly_loop: [WISH YOU WERE HERE: HINDSIGHT GOAL SELECTION FOR LONG-HORIZON DEXTEROUS MANIPULATION](https://openreview.net/pdf?id=FKp8-pIRo3y) :no_mouth:

+We extend hindsight relabelling mechanisms to guide exploration along task-specific distributions implied by a small set of successful demonstrations.